Recognizing nullhomotopic maps into the classifying space of a Kac-Moody group: Abstract

 \section{Abstract}

 This paper extends certain characterizations of nullhomotopic maps between $p$-compact groups to maps with target the $p$-completed classifying space of a connected Kac--Moody group and source the classifying space of either a $p$-compact group or a connected Kac--Moody group.
 A well known inductive principle for $p$-compact groups is applied to obtain general, mapping space level results.
 An arithmetic fiber square computation shows that a null map from the classifying space of a connected compact Lie group to the classifying space of a connected topological Kac--Moody group can be detected by restricting to the maximal torus.
 Null maps between the classifying spaces of connected topological Kac--Moody groups cannot, in general, be detected by restricting to the maximal torus due to the nonvanishing of an explicit abelian group of obstructions described here.
-Nevertheless, partial results are obtained via the application of algebraic discrete Morse theory to higher derived limit calculations which show that such detection is possible in many cases of interest.
+Nevertheless, partial results are obtained via the application of algebraic discrete Morse theory to higher derived limit calculations.
+These partial results show that null maps are detected by restricting to the maximal torus in many cases of interest. \keywords{Kac--Moody groups \and $p$-compact groups \and homotopical group theory \and arithmetic fiber square \and algebraic discrete Morse theory \and invariant theory} \subclass{57T99 \and 20E42}